Operations

 Syntax:

-Given a base pointer as operand, provides a new pointer after applying a stride.
-Currently only used for array subscripts.
+Given a base pointer as first operand, provides a new pointer after applying a stride (second operand).

 %3 = cir.const(0 : i32) : i32